TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 Multiple Servers & Cache Locking
 --------------------------------

-Since the core uses the locking API for some cache operations (see for example :php:`TypoScriptFrontendController`), make sure that you correctly setup your caching and locking if you share your TYPO3 instance on multiple servers for load balancing or high availability.
+Since the Core uses the locking API for some cache operations (see for example :php:`TypoScriptFrontendController`), make sure that you correctly setup your caching and locking if you share your TYPO3 instance on multiple servers for load balancing or high availability.